Erty-Gamedev/multi-entity-report/README.md

 Using the `--flags_or` argument changes the spawnflags check to ANY mode.
 This means only one of the specified spawnflags must be enabled to match.

+## Interactive mode

+You may also run the applications without any arguments, in which case it will start interactive mode.
+The application will then ask you to provide filters for each type of search query.
+Multiple filters can be entered by separating them with spaces.